The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 FAQs

-Yes, you can cook it on high for about 3-4 hours instead of 6-8 hours on low.
+Yes, cook on high for 3–4 hours instead of 6–8 hours on low.